Guidelines for committee actions

 A student who wants to return to Earlham following an academic suspension should request an application for Readmission from the Registrar’s Office.
 Applications should be submitted one month prior to the semester for which the student wants to re-enroll, but the period between suspension and readmission must be one semester and one summer.

 A student must submit a written evaluation of his/her time away.
 In the evaluation, the student must demonstrate a strong commitment to improving his/her past academic record.
-In addition, a student who has been suspended and wishes to apply for readmission must meet the criteria found in his/her letter of Suspension from the College.
-The criteria normally includes successfully taking courses elsewhere and/or receiving counseling/study skills for an extended period of time.
+In addition, a student who has been suspended and wishes to apply for readmission must meet the criteria found in their letter of Suspension from the College.
+The criteria normally includes successfully taking courses elsewhere and/or receiving counseling/study skills for an extended period of time in order to demonstrate readiness to return to Earlham.
+The student must obtain pre-approval for the transfer of credit through the Office of the Registrar before enrolling in the courses at another institution.

-A suspended student who is readmitted is placed on Final Probation.
+A suspended student who is readmitted is placed on Final Probation during their first semester back at Earlham.
 Financial aid may be reinstated upon the student’s readmission to the College.
 For one semester after readmission, students are considered to be making satisfactory progress for aid purposes, although they may initially be below the minimum expectations described as Satisfactory Academic Progress for Financial Aid Eligibility.